Reports of investment scams have doubled in 2015: ACCC

 In 2015, investment scams overtook dating and romance scams as the category with the most financial loss.
 The report shows financial loss almost doubled in this category from $12,462,624 in 2014 to $24,447,716 in 2015.

-Australian Security and Investment Commissions (ASIC) deputy chairman Peter Kell said when it comes to overseas investments and other "get rich quick" scams, older Australians are most at risk.
+Australian Security and Investment Commissions (ASIC) deputy chairman Peter Kell said overseas investments and other "get rich quick" scams, older Australians are most at risk.

 "Overseas based scammers in particular commonly target consumers in wealthier countries such as Australia," he said.
 "People over 55, many of whom are looking for investment returns in a low interest rate environment, are often most at risk."

 The report shows over 40% of complaints to Scamwatch and Australian Cybercrime Reporting Network (ACCORN) were made by Australians over 55 years old.

 Kell also highlighted that modern scams can be “slick and believable” making it increasingly difficult to differentiate between genuine and fraudulent opportunities.

 Do not send your money overseas for an investment offer that has come out of the blue.
 It's as simple as that,” he said.

 Key indicators of fraudulent opportunities highlighted by ASIC includes:

 - When scam offers claim offer high, quick and sometimes tax-free benefits

 - When claims of big rewards are made but you’re only required to make a small upfront payment